Menu Close

 How do I check the email movement status?

-Export-MailboxDiagnosticLogs –Identity UserName -ExtendedProperties
+Export-MailboxDiagnosticLogs –Identity “Display Name” -ExtendedProperties

 FieldMeaning

-ElcLastRunTotalProcessingTime The total time (in milliseconds) that the Managed Folder Assistant spent processing the mailbox in its last run.
+ElcLastRunTotalProcessingTimeThe total time (in milliseconds) that the Managed Folder Assistant dedicated to processing the mailbox in its latest run.

-ElcLastRunSubAssistantProcessingTime The total time (in milliseconds) that the ELCTagSubAssistant (the part of MFA that handles item tagging and expiration).
-Only time spent processing items in the IPM folder tree is calculated.
-Time spent processing items in the Recoverable Items folder structure (dumpster) is ignored.
+ElcLastRunSubAssistantProcessingTimeThe total time (in milliseconds) spent by the ELCTagSubAssistant (the MFA segment handling item tagging and expiration).
+Specifically, it tallies time spent on items in the IPM folder tree, ignoring those in the Recoverable Items folder structure.

-ElcLastRunArchivedFromDumpsterItemCountThe number of items MFA moved from the Recoverable Items folder structure to the archive mailbox in its last run.
+ElcLastRunArchivedFromDumpsterItemCountItems that MFA relocated from the Recoverable Items folder structure to the archive mailbox during its last run.

 Auto-Expanding Archive